tldr-pages/tldr/pages/common/users.md

 > Display a list of logged in users.
 > More information: <https://manned.org/man/users.1>.

-- Print logged in user names:
+- Print logged in usernames:

 `users`

-- Print logged in user names according to a given file:
+- Print logged in usernames according to a given file:

 `users {{/var/log/wmtp}}`